Hydrogen Supply

 The EPS has been designed to model up to five different hydrogen production pathways, and to allow these pathways to be customizable, to support different novel hydrogen technologies.
 By default, the five modeled pathways are:

-New pathways can be substituted for one or more of these five pathways by altering the input data in these variables:
+Other pathways such as Thermochemical water splitting (pink H2) can be substituted for one or more of these five pathways by altering the input data in these variables:

 This allows a model user to customize which types of fuels supply the energy for the hydrogen production process, as well as the efficiency of the process.
 For more details, see the page on Remapping Subscript Elements.